Mentors

 “I feel like I do.”

 Louie slid the fries and gravy across the table to Jay.
 “Tell you what, I’ll make you a deal.
 I’ll show you how to do it - how I do it.
-Then when you make it, you pay me back, plus a token interest – obviously.”
+Then when you make your fortune, you pay me back, with a ton of interest, of course.”
 His plate had been licked clean while he spoke.
 “What do you say?”

 “Can we get another plate of fries?”